by Nick Hanzel-Snider

 Step One: Review trainings that can upgrade the skills of your staff.
 Some examples: Suicide Assessment & Intervention increases knowledge and improves the skills and confidence of counselors and other mental health professionals; Fostering Resilience educates employees on how to manage their own responses to stress; and Postvention: Responding to Schools, Workplaces, and Communities Following Suicide provides guidelines for safe and effective interventions.

 Step Two: Consider becoming a trauma-informed school.
 Becoming trauma-informed helps build a safe and supportive school community for both students and staff.
-Whether through consultation, trainings, or our Trauma-Informed Academy – MindWise offers a range of ways to help you become a Trauma-Informed School (contact us if you’re interested in learning more).
+Whether through consultation, trainings, or our self-led Trauma-Informed Practices for School Staff course – MindWise offers a range of ways to help you become a Trauma-Informed School.

 Step Three: Support good mental health in the workplace.
 Schools are workplaces, too.
 We have a slew of articles and videos to help you get started.

 Step Four: You guessed it, check out the BH Beat.
 Whether you’re a pro or a noob, the BH Beat has something for you.
-From COVID-specific resources to tips for parents and students on social media use after a suicide loss to an introduction to trauma-informed systems, this free library has what you need to support your school community.
+From suicide prevention specific resources to tips for parents and students on social media use after a loss to an introduction to trauma-informed systems, this free library has what you need to support your school community.